UK grants asylum to Palestinian citizen of Israel in ‘seismic’ U-turn

 Since then, assaults by Israeli forces have killed more than 30,000 Palestinians in the besieged Strip, mostly women and children.

-While Israel says it aims to crush Hamas, rights groups and several world leaders have called for a ceasefire given the unprecedented humanitarian toll.
+While Israel says it aims to crush Hamas, rights groups and several world leaders have called for a ceasefire given the grave humanitarian toll.

-Monday’s decision could set a precedent for Palestinian citizens of Israel who want to claim asylum in Britain, and elsewhere.
+Monday’s asylum decision could set a precedent for Palestinian citizens of Israel who want to claim asylum in Britain, and elsewhere.

 Under the 1951 Refugee Convention, which is binding on all states, a refugee should not be returned to a country where they “face serious threats to their life or freedom”, according to the UNHCR.